kayuksel/pytorch-ars/README.md

 - Prioritized Experience Replay (https://arxiv.org/abs/1511.05952)

+Experimental Ideas: Apply Deep Compression techniques to reduce the parameter space for random search during training.
+What about using ARS for post-training a model that has been trained regularly?

 Please, check the following repository if you are looking for an implementation of the original ARS method in PyTorch: https://github.com/alexis-jacq/Pytorch_Policy_Search_Optimizer